krizkontrolz/Home-Assistant-nextion_handler/README.md

 <details>
-  <summary>Nextion Handler service configuration with alias 'dictionary' (Home Assistant - automation.yaml)</summary>
+  <summary>Nextion Handler service configuration and alias 'dictionary' (Home Assistant - automation.yaml)</summary>

 ---

->**HA automation** template to configure the `nextion_handler.py` service, including an example of an **alias 'dictionary'** (for managing how Nextion variables used in NhCmds are associated with HA entity_ids).
+>Below is a **Home Assistant automation** template to configure the `nextion_handler.py` service, including an example of an **alias 'dictionary'** (for managing how Nextion variables used in NH commands are associated with HA entity_ids).
 You need a separate `automation:` for each Nextion device (but they all use the same Python script.)

 The example dictionary matches the irrigation page used in the CUSTOMIZABLE examples above.